lucasForato/digital-garden-old/content/private/legacy/Global Modules.md

 # DEFINITION

-Global modules is a concept introduced by the [[Layered Architecture]] pattern, but there they are know as open layers.
+Global modules is a concept introduced by the [[private/legacy/Layered Architecture]] pattern, but there they are know as open layers.
 In [[NestJS]], global modules are modules that can be accessed by any other module in an application.

 ---